fsobral/RAFF.jl/joss/paper.md

 ``RAFF.jl`` is an open-source software that can be [downloaded from Github](https://github.com/fsobral/RAFF.jl).
-It is a registered package and can be directly installed from Julia package repository.
-All the description for first time usage or its API is available at its [documentation](https://fsobral.github.io/RAFF.jl/stable/).
+It is a registered package and can be directly installed from Julia's package repository.
+The whole description for first time usage or its API is available at its [documentation](https://fsobral.github.io/RAFF.jl/stable/).